Key Takeaways

 Full-service financial advisors are not the only channel of support available to new investors.
 If you are comfortable with technology and have a limited amount of money to invest, leveraging a robo-advisor or a micro-investing app could be sensible (and cost-effective).

-Robo-advisory Platforms
+Robo-Advisory Platforms

 A robo-advisor is an automated investment management service that uses in-depth, online questionnaires and AI-powered algorithms to assess risk tolerance and build and maintain an appropriate investment portfolio for you.
 Betterment, Wealthfront and Ellevest are popular solutions.

-Micro-investing Apps
+Micro-Investing Apps

 A micro-investing app is a type of robo-advisor that allows you to invest money in very small increments.
 Funding procedures vary.
 Some micro-investing apps round up purchases made via linked credit cards or debit cards and accumulate investable funds for you.
 Others allow for payroll deductions and periodic transfers from your checking or savings accounts.
 Acorns and Stash are two well-known micro-investing apps you may want to consider.